awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 1. Choose **Run query** to generate a **Logs** message for the invocation request\.
 ![\[Querying the selected function in the Logs Insights dashboard.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/lambdainsights-query.png)

+## What's next?<a name="monitoring-console-next-up"></a>
++ Learn how to create a CloudWatch Logs dashboard in [Create a Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create_dashboard.html) in the *Amazon CloudWatch User Guide*\.
++ Learn how to add queries to a CloudWatch Logs dashboard in [Add Query to Dashboard or Export Query Results](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_ExportQueryResults.html) in the *Amazon CloudWatch User Guide*\.